 Source: Superfood Cacao Bark

-Bianca Scartabello‘s Superfood Cacao Bark takes no time to make and it’s packed with antioxidants, superfoods, the works.
+Bianca Scartabello‘s Superfood Cacao Bark takes no time to make and it’s packed with antioxidants, superfoods, and the works.
 You really can’t have just one piece.
-The ingredients speak for themselves – cacao nibs, raspberries, chia seeds, and more all work together to create a delicious energy boosting bark.
+The ingredients speak for themselves – cacao nibs, raspberries, chia seeds, and more all work together to create a delicious energy-boosting bark.

 5. Chocolate Oatmeal and Nut Energy Balls

 Oatmeal is one of the most used ingredients in breakfasts and to prepare healthy and satisfying snacks.
 Energy bars are a great option because you can customize them and add the ingredients that you prefer.
 They’re also very easy to take to work, school, the gym, or a vegan picnic.
 Yana Chistyakova‘s Chocolate Oatmeal and Nut Energy Bars are very quick to make and are delicious, perfect for chocolate lovers.

 These energy-boosting treats by Pamela Higgins are the perfect mid-morning or mid-afternoon snack when hunger hits!
 Make these Cacao and Coconut Flapjack Bites for the week and keep them in the fridge – if they last that long!

 Amy Savage‘s Cacao and Sesame Balls are a nut-free snack that totally holds their own when it comes to their nutritional superpowers AND they only take 15 minutes to make, so they are an all-around winner in the snacks stakes!